Charles Webster Leadbeater

-Charles Webster Leadbeater (/ˈlɛdˌbɛtər/; 16 February 1854 – 1 March 1934) was a member of the Theosophical Society, Co-Freemasonry, author on occult subjects and co-initiator with J. I. Wedgwood of the Liberal Catholic Church.
+Charles Webster Leadbeater (/ˈlɛdˌbɛtər/; 16 February 1854 – 1 March 1934) was a member of the Theosophical Society, Co-Freemasonry, an author on occult subjects, and the co-initiator, with J. I. Wedgwood, of the Liberal Catholic Church.

 Originally a priest of the Church of England, his interest in spiritualism caused him to end his affiliation with Anglicanism in favour of the Theosophical Society, where he became an associate of Annie Besant.
 He became a high-ranking officer of the Society and remained one of its leading members until his death in 1934, writing over 60 books and pamphlets and maintaining regular speaking engagements.

 Early life

 Leadbeater was born in Stockport, Cheshire, in 1854.
 His father, Charles, was born in Lincoln and his mother Emma was born in Liverpool.
 He was an only child.
 By 1861, the family had relocated to London, where his father was a railway contractor's clerk.

 In 1862, when Leadbeater was eight years old, his father died from tuberculosis.
 Four years later a bank in which the family's savings were invested became bankrupt.
-Without finances for college, Leadbeater sought work soon after graduating from high school in order to provide for his mother and himself.
+Soon after leaving school Leadbeater sought work in order to provide for his mother and himself.
 He worked at various clerical jobs.
 During the evenings he became largely self-educated.
 For example, he studied astronomy and had a 12-inch reflector telescope (which was very expensive at the time) to observe the heavens at night.
 He also studied French, Latin and Greek.

 An uncle, his father's brother-in-law, was the well-known Anglican cleric William Wolfe Capes.
 By his uncle's influence, Leadbeater was ordained an Anglican priest in 1879 in Farnham by the Bishop of Winchester.
 By 1881, he was living with his widowed mother at Bramshott in a cottage which his uncle had built, where he is listed as "Curate of Bramshott".
 He was an active priest and teacher who was remembered later as "a bright and cheerful and kindhearted man".
 About this time, after reading about the séances of reputed medium Daniel Dunglas Home (1833–1886), Leadbeater developed an active interest in spiritualism.

 Theosophical Society

-His interest in Theosophy was stimulated by A.P.
-Sinnett's Occult World, and he joined the Theosophical Society in 1883.
+His interest in Theosophy was stimulated by A. P. Sinnett's Occult World, and he joined the Theosophical Society in 1883.
 The next year he met Helena Petrovna Blavatsky when she came to London; she accepted him as a pupil and he became a vegetarian.

 Around this time he wrote a letter to Kuthumi, asking to be accepted as his pupil.
 Shortly afterward, an encouraging response influenced him to go to India; he arrived at Adyar in 1884.
 He wrote that while in India, he had received visits and training from some of the "Masters" that according to Blavatsky were the inspiration behind the formation of the Theosophical Society, and were its hidden guides.
 This was the start of a long career with the Theosophical Society.